ridumjeetsingh/Gaming-Data-Analysis-PowerBi/README.md

 # 🎮 Gaming Analytics Dashboard — Power BI Project

-This Power BI dashboard analyzes user behavior, revenue, and engagement patterns from a fictional gaming platform.
-It provides interactive visualizations and insights to support strategic decisions in user retention, monetization, and platform optimization.
+This Power BI project analyzes user behavior, engagement, and revenue from a gaming platform.
+It features insights on active users, device usage, top spenders, and churn risks.
+With interactive visuals and strategic recommendations, the dashboard supports data-driven decisions to improve retention, optimize monetization, and enhance the user experience.

 ---